Blog

 Aeroqual

-NOX can be from natural, biogenic and industrial sources
+NOx can be from natural, biogenic and industrial sources

 Natural sources: Mainly thunderstorms due to the extreme heat of lightning.
 Forest fire is another natural source.